 Across the street from the Burmese Temple is this Thai Buddhist Temple.
 Very different in style, it includes a 33 metre long gold-plated reclining Buddha statue, one of the world's largest.
 The walls of the temple housing the reclining Buddha are lined with thousands of small Buddha statues sponsored by devotees.

-Next to the Copthorne Orchid Hotel, the Toy Museum houses a massive collection of action figures and collectables relating to movies, comic book superheroes and TV programmes ranging from Harry Potter to Star Wars.
+The Toy Museum houses a massive collection of action figures and collectables relating to movies, comic book superheroes and TV programmes ranging from Harry Potter to Star Wars.
 Fun for kids of all ages!

 This is Penang's most popular beach area where many resort hotels are located.
 Besides the normal beach pursuits, there is a wide range of dining and entertainment outlets together with a night bazaar to bargain for those clothing, accessory, gift and souvenir items.

 Here you can take rainforest trails to secluded beaches and coves such as Monkey Beach and Pantai Kerachut.
 Turtle nesting sites are found here as well as possibly Asia's only meromictic lake (a lake with layers of water which do not mix).
 You can also visit Teluk Bahang fishing village near the park entrance.